zuul/pdf-to-jpg/README.md

 # Contributing

-In lieu of a formal styleguide, take care to maintain the existing coding style.
+In lieu of a formal style guide, take care to maintain the existing coding style.

-*Suggestions are always welcome.*

 # License